Abraham Toro

-Abraham Josue Toro (born December 20, 1996) is a Canadian professional baseball third baseman for the Milwaukee Brewers of Major League Baseball (MLB).
-He has previously played in MLB for the Houston Astros and Seattle Mariners.
+Abraham Josue Toro (born December 20, 1996) is a Canadian professional baseball third baseman, second baseman and first baseman who is currently a free agent.
+He has previously played in Major League Baseball (MLB) for the Houston Astros, Seattle Mariners, Milwaukee Brewers, Oakland Athletics, and Boston Red Sox.

 He was selected by the Astros in the fifth round of the 2016 Major League Baseball draft and made his MLB debut for them in 2019.
-He was traded to the Mariners during the 2021 season and to the Brewers after the 2022 season.
+He was traded to the Mariners during the 2021 season, to the Brewers after the 2022 season, and to the Athletics after the 2023 season.

 Amateur career

 Toro attended Polyvalente Édouard-Montpetit High School and Vanier College in Montreal.
-He then attended Seminole State College in Seminole, Oklahoma.
+He then attended Seminole State College in Seminole, Oklahoma to play college baseball, following the same path as fellow French-Canadian baseball player Éric Gagné.
 In 2016, his only season at Seminole, he hit .439 with 20 home runs and 86 RBIs over 55 games.
-After the year, he was drafted by the Houston Astros in the fifth round of the 2016 Major League Baseball draft.